 Compared to cremation funerals, burial costs can be considerably higher, mainly because of the cost of burial plots.
 As the majority of plan providers only include an allowance in their funeral plans to help with the actual burial or interment fees; there could be significantly more for your family to pay when the time comes.

-The Dignity and Co op funeral plan offer more comprehensive cover for your funeral services but in very different ways; so this burial funeral plan review will shed light on why these market leaders are ahead of the game.
+Golden Leaves, Dignity and Co op offer more comprehensive cover for your funeral services but in very different ways; so this burial funeral plan review will shed light on why these market leaders are ahead of the game.

 What are the burial costs?